MatzoMT/csci4800/milestone4.md

 - Does changing the eLC instructor view format from a text-based UI to a more colorful and graphics-heavy UI improve instructors’ ability to use eLC?
     - If a larger percent of the instructor group indicate they are satisfied (postive emotions) after the prototype experience, then the colors and graphics may be helpful.
 - Does adding a course framework manager to the instructor view of eLC improve instructors’ satisfaction (and speed) when configuring their gradebook?
-    - If a larger percent of the instructor group indicate they are satisfied (postive emotions) after the prototype experience, then the franework feature may be an improvement.
+    - If a larger percent of the instructor group indicate they are satisfied (postive emotions) after the prototype experience, then the framework feature may be an improvement.

 **Pandemic Protocols**: Because our testing procedure relies on the time taken to perform a task, it is important for certain controls to be in place.
 These controls include users having access to the same computer to ensure even performance, and identical peripherals such as a mouse to ensure that users’ performance would not be interfered with using different hardware.
 Since a computer and its components are high-touch surfaces, our experiment would have COVID-19 protocols in place, such as mask wearing.
 All high-touch surfaces used in the experiment would also be disinfected before use by each testing subject.